Cancer is a scary word and most of the fear associated with this word has to do with not understanding cancer.

 #2.
 Parafollicular cells that pump out calcitonin (medullary thyroid cancer emerges from these cells).

 Another important thing to know about your cancer is whether or not it is “differentiated”.

 Differentiated refers to the appearance of your cells under the microscope when they are evaluated by a pathologist.

-Cancers which are "differentiated" can easily be identified while cancers that are "undifferentiated" cannot.
+Cancers that are “differentiated” can easily be identified while cancers that are “undifferentiated” cannot.

 From a prognosis standpoint, it’s better to be able to differentiate the cells which means that undifferentiated cancers (like anaplastic thyroid cancer) tend to be more aggressive than differentiated cancers.

-Differentiated cancers tend to include papillary, follicular and Hurthle cells cancers while undifferentiated cancers include the anaplastic thyroid cancer variant.
+Differentiated cancers tend to include papillary, follicular, and Hurthle cell cancers while undifferentiated cancers include the anaplastic thyroid cancer variant.

 You can find a list of thyroid cancers below including some basic information:

-The cancerous cells of your thyroid gland can be removed through surgery, but they can also be damaged and kill through other methods such as radioactive iodine ablation.
+The cancerous cells of your thyroid gland can be removed through surgery, but they can also be damaged and killed through other methods such as radioactive iodine ablation.

 - Surgery – The most common surgical procedure used to treat thyroid cancer is a complete thyroidectomy (which is the complete removal of your thyroid gland).
 Sometimes surgical removal of lymph nodes may also be necessary.